History of the Nature Preserve

 Since then, the 1999 Martin Purchase of 72 acres was added to the official Nature

 Preserve, bringing it to 182 acres.
+Since then, another addition of property has brought

-Since the Nature Preserve's creation in the late 60s, there have been fairly substantial additions made in terms of acres of land donated to or purchased by the university.
-The original purchase of land for the school in 1954 totaled 387 acres; now over fifty years later the total acreage has more than doubled to nearly 900 acres (872 acres).
-In 1970, seeing the value of preserved land, an official university committee proposed an expansion of the Preserve through both purchase and designation of undeveloped land.
+Since the Nature Preserve's creation in the late '60s, there have been fairly substantial additions made in terms of acres of land donated to or purchased by the university.
+The original purchase of land for the school in 1954 totaled 387 acres; now nearly 70 years later the total acreage has more than doubled to nearly 900 acres (872 acres).
+In 1970, seeing the value of preserved land, an official University committee proposed an expansion of the preserve through both purchase and designation of undeveloped land.
 Acquisitions of land before 1985 were in areas between Bunn Hill Road and Dodd Road in the west of 55 acres, received from Aswad; a rectangle beginning near the water towers heading towards the Harpur Pond 60 acres; and land along Murray Hill Road on the east side of campus from Mr. Stair 28 acres.
 These were the only parcels of land that the university received or purchased up to 1985.
 In 1999, the university bought more land south of Harpur Pond atop the hill cradling the Nature Preserve.
 This purchase from the Martins added 59 acres of abandoned tilled and grazed land, along with to the east 14 acres of mature forest.
 The were also 5.5 acres of land added from the Murphys across from the top entrance to the school on Bunn Hill Road.
 Then only two years ago in 2001, about 45 acres, known as the Tatich Property, were purchased near Bunn Hill road along the Right of Way past the water towers.

 The Nature Preserve was to become an area for recreational enjoyment, relaxation, and education for the university and surrounding communities.
 The preserve would benefit the entire community in an aesthetic sense as a necessary component of basic human ecological needs.
 In order to preserve its natural beauty and intrinsic value it was suggested that hunting, littering, use of motorized or wheeled vehicles, picking of plantlife, and harassment of animal life be prohibited throughout the entire area.